Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 17.27.23 UTC
+- WIB: Minggu, 9 November 2025 18.20.36 UTC
-- WITA: Minggu, 9 November 2025 18.27.23 UTC
+- WITA: Minggu, 9 November 2025 19.20.36 UTC
-- WIT: Minggu, 9 November 2025 19.27.23 UTC
+- WIT: Minggu, 9 November 2025 20.20.36 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

 Kategori: technology